pgbackrest/pgbackrest/README.md

 * Various command behavior and help fixes.
 Reported by Michael Renner.

+* Fixed an issue in async archiving where archive-push was not properly returning 0 when archive-max-mb was reached.
+Also added unit tests for this case and improved error messages to make it clearer to the user what went wrong.
+Reported by Michael Renner.

 * Replaced JSON module with JSON::PP which ships with core Perl.

 ### v0.65: Improved resume and restore logging, compact restores